Creating brighter futures for our colleagues, our clients and our communities.

 Our BRGs are an integral part of Mercer’s ability to succeed on building a culture of belonging.

 Made up of colleagues who voluntarily work together toward the purpose of helping Mercer achieve its diversity vision, each BRG plays a critical role in improving our firm’s culture and environment.
 Providing unique perspectives from across our organization, each BRG focuses on our abilities to hire, develop, and retain the best talent; work with an increasingly diverse client base and connect to the increasingly diverse communities in which our colleagues and clients live and work.
-We currently have BRGs across Mercer from the following communities: Racial & Ethic Diversity, Women, Rising Professionals Network, Access Abilities, and PRIDE.
+We currently have BRGs across Mercer from the following communities: Racial & Ethnic Diversity, Women, Rising Professionals Network, Access Abilities, and PRIDE.

-We are proud to be recognized by leading publications, associations, and studies for our achievements.
+We are proud to be recognized by leading publications, associations and studies for our achievements.
 Featured awards include:

 Gail Evans, Chief Digital Officer, 2019 Phenom award, Digital Diversity Network, 2019 Crain’s Most Notable Women in Tech

 Rich Nuzum, President, Wealth, 2019 EMBARGO project 1,000 campaign

 Rich Nuzum, President, Wealth and Mark McNulty, Partner, Wealth, #50for50 campaign for LGBTQ+ Equality

 Claire Skinner, Principal, Wealth, 2019 Women in Pensions Role Model of the Year

 Tony Wood, UK Leader MMB, 2019 Outstanding Leading LGBTQ+ Executives List